wp-plugins/rsvp/readme.txt

 1. The text you need to add for the rsvp front-end

 == Changelog ==

+= 1.7.2 =
+* Improved the queries to find related attendees when a person RSVPs
+* Incorporated an SSL check fix found at http://wordpress.org/support/topic/https-problem-1
+* Fixed an issue with a warning for an insert query.
+Notified by Chase Nimmer.
+* Changed the passcode field to a password and made it so was not set to autocomplete for browsers.
+* Added in a div container for additional attendee questions so JavaScript modifications could be done.
+* Added in an option to not scroll down to the RSVP form when a form post happened.

 = 1.7.0 =
 * Added the ability to do open registrations